nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/03-defining-clades.md

 ---
-title: "Manually labeling clades on a Nextstrain tree"
+title: "Manually Labeling Clades on a Nextstrain Tree"
 ---

-If you look at the [nextstrain seasonal influenza tree](https://nextstrain.org/flu/seasonal/h3n2/ha/3y), you'll see that the clades are labelled (for example, `3c2`, `3c2.A`, `3c3` etc.).
-However labelled clades are not a default in nextstrain builds.
-You may want to add clade labelling to your nextstrain trees to more easily describe certain aspects of the tree, point out agreed-upon groups that are accepted by the field, or to facilitate zoomed views on the tree when using [nextstrain narratives](https://nextstrain.org/docs/narratives/introduction).
-This bit of documentation describes how to add clade labeling to your nextstrain build.
+If you look at the [Nextstrain Seasonal Influenza tree](https://nextstrain.org/flu/seasonal/h3n2/ha/3y), you'll see that the clades are labelled (for example, `3c2`, `3c2.A`, `3c3` etc.).
+However labelled clades are not a default in Nextstrain builds.
+You may want to add clade labelling to your Nextstrain trees to more easily describe certain aspects of the tree, point out agreed-upon groups that are accepted by the field, or to facilitate zoomed views on the tree when using [Nextstrain narratives](https://nextstrain.org/docs/narratives/introduction).
+This bit of documentation describes how to add clade labeling to your Nextstrain build.

-## Finding clade defining nucleotide mutations
+## Finding Clade Defining Nucleotide Mutations

-You can find clade-defining mutations by exploring a nextstrain tree that you have built previously.
-By default, nextstrain trees will show amino acid mutations.
+You can find clade-defining mutations by exploring a Nextstrain tree that you have built previously.
+By default, Nextstrain trees will show amino acid mutations.
 While you can certainly define clades by amino acid changes, there may be many clades that you would like to label for which no amino acid mutations have occurred.
 Thus, it may work better to define clades using nucleotide mutations, which occur more frequently.

 The first thing you'll need to do is switch from displaying amino acid mutations to displaying nucleotide mutations.
-To do this, when you are viewing a tree on  nextstrain.org or locally with auspice, scroll down to the diversity panel.
+To do this, when you are viewing a tree on  nextstrain.org or locally with Auspice, scroll down to the diversity panel.
 In the top right hand corner, you'll see you can toggle between `AA` and `NT`.
 Select `NT`.

 ![](./img/diversity-plot.png)